-The procedure involves sending laser beams into the deep layers of skin to target hair follicles.
-As the follicles heat up, their natural growth cycle is disrupted.
-However, laser hair removal can only treat hair in the growth stage, and it takes a few weeks for the targeted hairs to fall out on their own.
-When your hair grows back, it will be finer, thinner, and lighter.
+The procedure is based on laser beams going into the deep layers of your skin to target the hair follicles.
+These laser beams heat follicles and disrupts their cycle.
+Don’t forget that laser beams can only affect the hair in its growth stage.
+After a few weeks, the targeted hairs fall out on their own.
+Next time your hair grows back, you will notice that they have become finer, and thinner.

-But not all hairs are at the same growth stage at the time of the treatment, and the area will almost certainly need to be treated multiple times, so as to ensure that all hairs are caught and targeted in their growth stage.
+The catch is that not all hairs are at the same stage when you go to get a laser hair removal, so the area needs multiple sessions to ensure that all hairs are targeted in their growth stage.

-With each treatment session, the hair starts to regrow at a reduced rate until it eventually stops growing at all.
-In general, most people require two to six sessions several weeks apart.
-Laser hair removal can significantly reduce hair growth in different parts of the body, including the legs, arms, underarms, abdomen, back, and neck.
+After each of your sessions, your hair regrows less until it stops growing altogether.
+In general, most people need two to six sessions that are put several weeks apart.
+But it is worth it because It can significantly reduce hair growth in your legs, arms, underarms, abdomen, back, and neck.

 Redness and irritation at the treatment site are common immediately after treatment; these side effects can last anywhere from to 2 hours to a few days, and the treated area may look sunburnt for a few hours.
 Here is how you can soothe your skin after laser hair removal: